-The Nomination and Remuneration Committee will have all the resources it deems necessary to successfully perform its mission.
+The Appointment and Remuneration Committee will have all the resources it deems necessary to successfully perform its mission.

-The general management of the Company must provide the Nomination and Remuneration Committee with any document the latter may reasonably deem necessary for the performance of its duties, within a reasonable period and at least three days before the Committee meets.
+The general management of the Company must provide the Appointment and Remuneration Committee with any document the latter may reasonably deem necessary for the performance of its duties, within a reasonable period and at least three days before the Committee meets.

-The Nomination and Remuneration Committee may also request external technical studies in the areas for which it is responsible, at the Company's expense and within an annual budget that may be decided by the Board of Directors, after having informed the Chairman of the Board of Directors or the Board of Directors itself, and subject to reporting thereon to the Board of Directors.
-In such cases, the Nomination and Remuneration Committee shall ensure the objectivity of the relevant expert.
+The Appointment and Remuneration Committee may also request external technical studies in the areas for which it is responsible, at the Company's expense and within an annual budget that may be decided by the Board of Directors, after having informed the Chairman or the Board of Directors itself, and subject to reporting thereon to the Board of Directors.
+In such cases, the Appointment and Remuneration Committee shall ensure the objectivity of the relevant expert.

-The Nomination and Remuneration Committee may express any opinions and make any recommendations to the Board of Directors in the areas corresponding to the duties described above.
+The Appointment and Remuneration Committee may express any opinions and make any recommendations to the Board of Directors in the areas corresponding to the duties described above.